Care Seminar May

 Daniel regularly advises upon and represents clients in matters involving complex areas of law, such as surrogacy.
 He has an interest in matters involving the acquisition and termination of parental responsibility and has conducted and advised upon matters involving such issues.

 Daniel acts in matrimonial finance and divorce matters.
-Daniel has represented parties within matrimonial finance proceedings of a range of complexity, from needs cases to cases involving multiple millions, both as sole counsel and as a led junior, including matters in the High Court involving non-disclosure, business interests and fraud.
+Daniel now regularly represents clients in matters involving multiple millions and has represented parties within matrimonial finance proceedings of a range of complexity both as sole counsel and as a led junior, including those in the High Court involving non-disclosure, business interests and fraud.

-Daniel contributed to the recent report by the Financial Remedies Court Sub-Group of the Transparency Implementation Group.
-He is available to advise on matters pre-issue and draft documents within proceedings.
-Daniel is also available to deliver training and seminars, having recently given talks on transparency and adverse inferences at the Matrimonial Finance Team Breakfast Seminar series.
+Daniel contributed to the report by the Financial Remedies Court Sub-Group of the Transparency Implementation Group.
+Daniel is also available to deliver training and seminars, having recently given talks on transparency, FDR privilege, and adverse inferences at the Matrimonial Finance Team Breakfast Seminar series.

-Daniel has conducted welfare matters such as section 16 and 21A MCA 2005 disputes.
-Daniel is instructed to act on behalf of local authorities, P and intervenors.
+Daniel is instructed to act on behalf of P, the local authority, and intervenors.
 Daniel has been instructed in matters involving complex capacity disputes and serious allegations against his client, including a matter in which his client was accused of attempting to murder P.

 Daniel is available to advise upon matters relating to the Court of Protection.
 Daniel has advised upon disputes as to local authority designation and has drafted opinions in relation to property and finance disputes.